neulab/newlang-tech/speech-synthesis/README.md

 1. Standard/traditional TTS: Uses statistical, traditional machine learning and programming techniques
 2. Neural TTS: Uses deep learning techniques

-We will discuss building a speech synthesizer using the standard approach.
+In this guide we will build a speech synthesizer using the standard approach.
 Specifically, we are going to build a grapheme based synthesizer as it is easier when you have limited resources.
-For detailed explanation see the Festvox tutorial on [Grapheme-based synthesizer](http://festvox.org/bsv/c3485.html).
+For detailed explanation, see the Festvox tutorial on [Grapheme-based synthesizer](http://festvox.org/bsv/c3485.html).
 ### 1. Prepare your data
 If you followed step two above, you have your script file with utterances and corresponding wav files.
 #### a) Align your utterances and wav files